Man Utd face Chelsea and Arsenal face Man City or Newcastle in FA Cup semi-finals | Goal.com

 Manchester United sealed their place in the last four on Saturday when they won 2-1 away at Norwich after extra time, as Harry Maguire struck with two minutes left to play against the hosts, who went down to 10 men late in the second half.

 United and Chelsea have faced each other three times already this season, with Ole Gunnar Solskjaer's team coming out on top each time.
 The Red Devils opened their Premier League campaign with a 4-0 win over Frank Lampard's team before beating them 2-1 in the Carabao Cup in October.
-They then got the better of the Blues at Stamford Bridge with a 2-0 victory.
+They then got the better of the Blues at Stamford Bridge with a 2-0 Premier League victory in February.

 However, Chelsea's last FA Cup success came at United's expense, as the London outfit won the trophy for the eighth time in their history when they ran out 1-0 winners in 2018.